nrobledosagredo/udp-communication-example/README.md

 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)

 This repository demonstrates client-server interaction using UDP sockets.
 It includes two client scripts and one server script that showcase fundamental message sending and receiving functionality.
+Created as part of a learning project to explore UDP communication.

 ## Project structure

+- **client1.py**: Client script that sends messages to the server.
-- **client1.py** and **client2.py**: Client scripts that send messages to the server.
+- **client2.py**: Another client script that sends messages to the server.
-- **server.py**: Server script that processes incoming messages from clients and sends back responses.
+- **server.py**: Server script that processes incoming messages and sends responses.

 ## How to run